raul-izquierdo/english/sources/vocabulary/The Individual/Growing Up. Family and Education.md

     ?
 Cuando era un muchacho, jugaba al fútbol todos los días : `When I was a lad, I used to play football every day`

 los jóvenes
+    !
+Intercambiables
+    = Young people
-    = the young people (puede ser en un contexto dado) = the youth (la juventud)
+    = The youth (la juventud)
     ?
-Los jóvenes en la fiesta lo estaban pasando muy bien : `The young people at the party were having a great time` ?
+Los jóvenes son el futuro de nuestra sociedad : `Young people are the future of our society` - `The youth are ...` ?
+Los jóvenes de la fiesta eran los más ruidosos : `**The** young people at the party were the loudest` (aquí sí usamos _the_ porque es un grupo específico)
+    ?
 La juventud de hoy es muy diferente al pasado : `The youth of today are very different from the past`
-        - creo que se solapan bastante

 los  adultos = adults
     ?
 Los adultos tienen responsabilidades diferentes a los niños : `Adults have different responsibilities than children`

 anciano, ancianos
-    = elderly
+    = Elderly people / The elderly
     ?
-Los ancianos son más vulnerables al virus : `The elderly are more vulnerable to the virus` ?
+Los ancianos son más vulnerables al virus : `The elderly are more vulnerable to the virus` - `Elderly people are more vulnerable to the virus`
+    ?
 El anciano caminaba despacio : `The elderly man walked slowly`

 El mayor de un grupo